Ardoyne Plantation House: Connection to other plantations

 The first Shaffer to migrate to Terrebonne Parish was William Alexander Shaffer, John Dalton's grandfather.
-William came to Louisiana from Camden County, South Caroline in 1828.
+William came to Louisiana from Camden County, South Carolina in 1828.
 He moved to Terrebonne Parish and built Crescent Farm Plantation just three miles south of Ardoyne Plantation.
 Crescent Farm Plantation is still in existence today and house the office of local attorneys St. Martin and Bourque.

 After the Civil War, William Alexander's son, John Jackson Shaffer, purchased another sugar cane plantation for himself in 1874, also on Highway 311.
 Magnolia Plantation was built in 1858 and is only three miles south of Schriever.
 Magnolia Plantation is one of six surviving Greek Revival style plantation homes in Terrebonne Parish and is currently a private residence.
 It is located five miles north of Ardoyne and was used as a Union hospital during the Civil War.
 It is still in the Shaffer family and a portion of the film, 12 Years A Slave was filmed there.

 Milhado Lee Shaffer married Margaret Krumbhaar, whom had grown up on the Krumbhaar Plantation, which united the two sugar families.
 The Krumbhaar family, through Margaret's Grandfather, William J. Minor built the famous Southdown Plantation.
 This plantation home is also on Highway 311 only a few miles from Downtown Houma, Louisiana, about seven miles from Ardoyne.
 Today it serves as a museum of local history and gathering place for many outings, music and craft events.
 Margaret Krumbhaar can also trace her family lineage back to Eleanor Parke Custis Lewis maternal granddaughter of Martha Washington, the wife of President George Washington.